CLEVELAND (WJW)– Weather conditions delayed the start of ski season in Ohio, but now snowmaking is well underway at the area’s resorts.

 7100 Riverview Rd., Peninsula

 Between the two resorts, there are 18 trails and 16 lifts across 88 skiable acres.
-There are also freestyle terrain areas and Polar Blast snow tubing.
+There are also freestyle terrain areas and Polar Blast snow tubing (which has still not opened for the season).
 Passes and equipment rentals are available online.
 Face coverings are required indoors and all transactions are cashless.
 Hours and snow report are posted on the resort website.

 Mad River Mountain